Space Age cloud accountancy solutions for SMEs

 So, it’s as safe as Internet banking?

-Whichever cloud accountancy package you go with, the provider knows that their business success starts and ends with security.
+Whichever cloud accountancy solution you go with, the provider knows that their business success starts and ends with security.
 That’s why they pay for the best in physical and technical expertise to ensure its rigidity.

 What’s more, from an in-house point of view, levels of security can be under your control.
 You can set up restrictions and accessibility levels for each and every user who needs a login.
 For instance, you might want your accountant to advise you strategically, without wishing them to see each and every transaction – with cloud that’s easy to manage.
 And with automatic back-up, there’s no relying on colleagues to remember to save.